Lee Majors: 1980s: The Fall Guy

 In 1981, Majors returned in another long-running television series.
-Producer Glen A. Larson (who had first worked with Majors on Alias Smith and Jones, where Majors guest starred in one episode, and later on The Six Million Dollar Man) asked him to star in the pilot of The Fall Guy.
+Producer Glen A. Larson (who had first worked with Majors on Alias Smith and Jones, in which Majors guest starred, and later on The Six Million Dollar Man) asked him to star in The Fall Guy.
 Majors played Colt Seavers, a Hollywood stuntman who moonlights as a bounty hunter.
-Majors was also a producer and a director on the show, and even sang its theme song, the self-effacing "Unknown Stuntman."
-Majors would invite several longtime friends, Linda Evans, Peter Breck, Lindsay Wagner and Richard Anderson, to guest-star in various episodes.
-The series ran for five seasons until it was cancelled in 1986.
+Majors also sang its theme song, the self-effacing The Unknown Stuntman.
+The show was a hit, and as one of the producers, Majors invited many of his former co-stars, including Linda Evans, Peter Breck, Lindsay Wagner, Richard Anderson, Stewart Granger, Doug McClure, James Drury, and Buddy Hackett to appear in various episodes.
+The series ran for five seasons and ended in 1986.

-His 1980s films include the made-for-TV sequel High Noon, Part II: The Return of Will Kane (1980), playing Gary Cooper's original role, the science fiction film The Last Chase (1981), and the disaster movie Starflight: The Plane That Couldn't Land (1983).
-Between 1987 and 1994, Majors and Lindsay Wagner reunited in three The Six Million Dollar Man/The Bionic Woman TV movies.
-Majors also made cameo appearances in Circle of Two (1980) and as himself in the 1988 holiday comedy Scrooged.
+His 1980s films include the political thriller Agency (1980), starring Robert Mitchum, the made-for-TV sequel High Noon, Part II: The Return of Will Kane (1980), playing Gary Cooper's original role, the science fiction film The Last Chase (1981), and the disaster film Starflight: The Plane That Couldn't Land (1983).
+Majors also made cameo appearances in Circle of Two (1980), and as himself in the 1988 holiday comedy Scrooged.

+Between 1987 and 1994, Majors, with co-stars Lindsay Wagner and Richard Anderson, made three The Six Million Dollar Man/The Bionic Woman television films.